VPTQ: Extreme Low-bit Vector Post-Training Quantization for Large Language Models

 For an original linear weight matrix with $M$ parameters,

-The total bitwidth in the table is calculated per transformer block, which for llama2 includes 4 attention linear and 3 FFN linear layers.
+The total bitwidth in the table is calculated per transformer block, which for LLaMA-2 includes 4 attention linear and 3 FFN linear layers.

 \textbf{Impact of Vector Length} First, we discuss the impact of vector length on accuracy.
-Rows \#2, \#3, \#4, and \#6 show results for $v_1=2, 4, 6, 8$, keeping the average index bit at 2 (i.e., $log_2(k_1/v_1) = 2$).
-As $v_1$ increases, the perplexity on wikitext2 and c4 decreases, but the codebook size also increases exponentially.
+In Table \ref{tab:ablation_study} rows \#2, \#3, \#4, and \#6 show results for $v_1=2, 4, 6, 8$, keeping the average index bit at 2 (i.e., $log_2(k_1/v_1) = 2$).
+As $v_1$ increases, the perplexity on Wikitext2 and C4 decreases, but the codebook size also increases exponentially.
 For $v_1=8$ and $k_1=65536$, the codebook overhead introduces an additional 0.19 bits.
-Then, we evaluate the model inference throughput in Table 2.
+Then, we evaluate the model inference throughput in Table \ref{tab:ablation_performance}.
 Since we employ weight-only quantization, the main additional overhead of quantized model inference comes from the lookup table for model weights.
-Table 2 shows models with ~2 bits on various throughputs.
+Table \ref{tab:ablation_performance} shows models with ~2 bits on various throughputs.
 As the vector length increases (from 2 to 6), the granularity of memory access for reading the lookup table in dequantization increases, which allows memory access to match the GPU's cache line (128 bytes @ L1).
 This reduces memory access transactions and decreases cache misses.
 As the vector length further increases (from 8 to 12) along with the size and levels of the codebook, the codebook size further increases, which results in the codebook not fitting in the L1 cache, thereby reducing the model's inference speed.
 Additionally, we find that a reasonable setting (e.g., \(v=6\), \(k=4096\)) can achieve throughput similar to the original model for the quantized model, demonstrating the efficiency of the VPTQ design.

-\textbf{Residual Vector Quantization} Without any finetuning, rows \#4 and \#7 show similar perplexities for $v_1=6, k_1=4096$ and $v_1=12, k_1=k_2=4096$ , with the latter even higher.
-However, after layer-wise finetuning, comparing rows \#11 and \#13, residual quantization reduces the perplexity by 0.3 compared to VQ due to the increased number of finetunable centroids, showing significant improvement.
+\textbf{Residual Vector Quantization} Without any fine-tuning, rows \#4 and \#7 show similar perplexities for $v_1=6, k_1=4096$ and $v_1=12, k_1=k_2=4096$ , with the latter even higher.
+However, after layer-wise fine-tuning, comparing rows \#11 and \#13, residual vector quantization (RVQ) reduces the perplexity by 0.3 compared to vector quantization (VQ) due to the increased number of finetunable centroids, showing significant improvement.